hazem-kamel/Machine-Learning-Loans-Predictor/README.md

  * Support Vector Machine
  * Logistic Regression

- The accuracy were then tested using the test set with accuracy_score, f1_score ,jaccard_similarity_score.
+ The accuracy were then evaluated using the test set with accuracy_score, f1_score ,jaccard_similarity_score to find the best algorithm to predicit the loans status.